 Ride a CTA bus or “L” train.
 There is something about public transportation that can entertain tiny travelers for hours on end.
 Consider it an intermezzo and ride the 151 bus from Lincoln Park all the way to Michigan Avenue.
 You’ll get a quick panorama of the lakefront and Michigan Avenue.
 Pro tip: Buy a Ventra Card at a local drug store or mini mart prior to boarding to avoid fumbling for correct change when you get to the bus or El station

 Catch some kids’ theater.
-Chicago has a ton of great theater productions tailored to the small set.
+For family-friendly things to do in Chicago, the city’s theater scene has a ton of great productions tailored to the small set.
 Shows vary but check out the schedule for the Emerald City Theatre which hosts performances across the city that are designed to delight even the tiniest thespians with adaptations of their favorite storybooks, original plays and classic musicals.
 Pro tip: Arrive early so your kids can participate in the pre-show activity in the lobby…and use the potty.

 Watch the butterflies.
 Even when it’s the dead of winter in Chicago, the Judy Istok Butterfly Haven inside the Peggy Notebaert Nature Museum is a worthy oasis.
 Butterflies that originate from all over the world flutter and roam free amongst tropical trees, flowers and small ponds.
 Everyday at 2:00 p.m. new butterflies are released— a not-to-be missed moment.
 Pro tip: Check the calendar of events before heading to the museum.
 They often offer special events included in the price of admission.
 Admission to the museum is $9 for adults; $7 for students and seniors; $6 for ages 3-12; 3 and under are free.